Pulling back information geometry: Details for our implementation and experiments

 \subsection{Models used}

 In this section we describe, in detail, the models that we used for our experiments (see Sec.\ref{sec:experiments}).
 All the networks that we used are Multi-Layer Perceptrons implemented in PyTorch.

 First, Table \ref{appendix:tab:UQ_experiment_networks} shows the Variational Autoencoder implemented for the experiment described in Sec. \ref{sec:compare_metrics_with_gaussians_generators_uq}.
 In the computations \textit{without} uncertainty regularization, we used a simpler model for the uncertainty quantification (namely, a single Linear layer, followed by a Softplus activation).
 For our second experiment involving a toy latent space, we also provide the implementation of the respective MLPs in Table \ref{appendix:tab:toy_experiment_networks}.
-Finally, Table \ref{appendix:tab:vMF_experiments} presents the VAE trained for the experiments related to motion capture data: pulling back the Fisher-Rao metric from a product of von Mises-Fisher distributions (Sec. \ref{sec:motion-capture}), approximating the metric locally by solving a system of linear equations (Sec. \ref{sec:experiment_numerical_approx_metric}), and fitting a LAND density in this latent space (Sec. \ref{sec:LAND_experiment}).
+Finally, Table \ref{appendix:tab:vMF_experiments} and \ref{appendix:tab:Bernoulli_experiments} respectively represents the VAE trained for the experiments related to motion capture (Sec. \ref{sec:motion-capture}) and movie rating (Sec. \ref{sec:movie-ratings}).
+For the motion capture experiments, we are training a VAE that decodes to a von Mises Fisher distribution, and for the movie rating experiments, we decode to a Bernoulli distribution.

+All of these VAEs were trained by maximizing the Evidence Lower Bound with different values for KL annealing which can be read from the different tables.
+For example, Table \ref{appendix:tab:vMF_experiments} shows that the KL annealing constant was chosen to be $0.01$.